Italy Villa Wedding Cost: Real Rental Prices by Region (2026)

 Tuscany: the widest menu, and a price for every ambition

-Tuscany is the deepest villa market in Italy — 130 of our 307 listings sit here, including 45 true villas — and the pricing spreads accordingly.
-The published floor is startlingly low: Borgo il Poggiaccio, a restored 14th-century borgo near Siena hosting up to 120 guests, starts at €1,749.
-From there the market steps up in fairly clean tiers.
+Tuscany is the deepest villa market in Italy — 130 of our listings sit here, including 45 true villas — and the pricing spreads accordingly, stepping up in fairly clean tiers.

-€10,000–15,000 buys a serious estate on a good date: Borgo Bucciano, a 17th-century villa and hamlet in the hills of San Miniato with its own consecrated chapel and 11 suites, starts at €10,800; Guadalupe Tuscany Resort in the Maremma from €15,000 for up to 150 guests.
+€8,000–16,000 buys a serious estate on a good date: Borgo Bucciano, a 17th-century villa and hamlet in the hills of San Miniato with its own consecrated chapel and 18 suites, starts at €8,000; Guadalupe Tuscany Resort in the Maremma from €15,000 for up to 150 guests; Borgo Stomennano near Monteriggioni from €16,000.

 €18,000–25,000 is Tuscany's centre of gravity — the median published start across our Tuscan listings sits at about €21,000.
-In this band: Novanta 90, a whole Valdarno valley of ceremony sites, from €18,500; Villa Grazianella at Fattoria del Cerro, the former summer residence of the Archbishop of Montepulciano, from €21,400; Borgo Stomennano near Monteriggioni at €22,000; and the medieval hamlet of Borgo Laticastelli from €25,000.
+In this band: Novanta 90, a whole Valdarno valley of ceremony sites, from €18,500; Villa Grazianella at Fattoria del Cerro, the former summer residence of the Archbishop of Montepulciano, from €21,400; and the medieval hamlet of Borgo Laticastelli from €25,000.

 €45,000 and up is the full-estate tier, and the fee starts absorbing whole weekends: Villa Bibbiani — the wine estate in our hero image, hosting up to 200 — from €45,000, and Villa Michaela near Lucca from €48,970 for a three-night exclusive-use format that sleeps 37 guests across 18 bedrooms, breakfast included.
 Divide that by three days and a houseful of accommodation and the arithmetic looks very different from a one-evening venue fee.
 Our Tuscany cost guide builds the full budget around these numbers, and our top 10 Tuscan villa venues ranks the properties themselves.

-No region multiplies further between its cheapest published rate and its priciest.
-At one end, Relais Villa Vittoria puts a 70-guest wedding on the Laglio waterfront from €1,000.
+Few regions multiply further between their cheapest published rate and their priciest.
+At one end, Tenuta La Madonnina di Barni opens the lakes market from €2,500, with Relais Villa Vittoria putting a 68-guest wedding on the Laglio waterfront from €12,960.
 At the other, Villa Balbiano — the 16th-century estate in Tremezzina with gardens descending to the water, six grand suites, and a House of Gucci filmography — starts at €50,000 for up to 200 guests.
 Both are on the same lake, sometimes within sight of each other's boats.
 The difference is the address, the architecture, and global demand for a handful of legendary waterfront names.
 The full picture, including the famous villas that quote only on request, is in our Lake Como price guide.

 The Amalfi Coast: priced on request, for a reason